 Piadina Romagnola: ingredients and preparation.

-Here follows the ingredients for Piadina Romagnola and the steps necessary for its preparation:
+Here follows the list of the ingredients for Piadina Romagnola and the steps of its preparation:

 INGREDIENTS